 Vietnamese journalist Tran Hunyh Duy Thuc is serving a 16-year prison sentence, to be followed by five years’ house arrest, for "activities aimed at overthrowing the government.”
 He has frequently staged hunger strikes to protest poor prison conditions during his more than a decade behind bars.

 Thuc, a blogger who wrote under the name Tran Dong Chan (Change We Need), was first arrested on charges of "promoting anti-Socialist, anti-government propaganda," according to news reports.
 On January 20, 2010, he was sentenced by the People’s Court of Ho Chi Minh City to 16 years in prison and five years’ house arrest for "activities aimed at overthrowing the government" under Article 79 of the penal code.

 The court’s indictment charged him with disseminating false information through a website and three blogs, according to news reports.
-He was convicted, along with two political activists, in part for writing a book called The Vietnam Path, which the court ruled was part of a plan to create political parties and overthrow the government, according to news reports.
-Only the Communist Party of Vietnam is allowed to exist in the country.
+He was convicted, along with two political activists, in part for writing a book, The Vietnam Path, which the court ruled was part of a plan to create political parties and overthrow the government, according to news reports.

 Thuc maintained his innocence at the one-day trial and claimed he was tortured while in pretrial detention, without giving further details, according to Amnesty International.
 CPJ could not independently confirm the allegations of torture.